Mr-Danix/Biology/README.md

 - Clear explanations of biology topics
 - Diagrams and labeled illustrations
 - Key definitions and important terms
-- Easy navigation with responsive desig
+- Easy navigation with responsive design

 ## 🛠 Tech Used